Future APIs / useControl

 files: File[] | undefined

-Programmatically updates the input value and emits both change and input events.
+Programmatically updates the control value and emits both change and input events.

 blur(): void